decipher2k/NeutronShell/README.md

 <br>
 Caveats:<br>
 -Some UWP apps don't show up in the taskbar<br>
--Antivirus Program will most likely show false positives.
+-Antivirus programs will most likely show false positives.
 That's because the shell is doing system stuff, and I can't afford a software certificate ^^